This Step: Practice Driving

 - Unsupervised between 6 a.m. and 10 p.m.

-- Between 10 p.m. an 6 a.m. only under supervision (except when traveling directly to and from church activities, work activities and school activities that take place on school grounds).
+- Any other time you may drive only under supervision (except when traveling directly to and from church activities, work activities and school activities that take place on school grounds).

-- With no other passengers other than the adult supervisor and no more than 1 additional passenger during the first 12 months; this restriction doesn’t apply to immediate family members when the adult supervisor is in the car.
+- You may have 1 passenger, other than the adult supervisor during the first 6 months; this restriction doesn’t apply to immediate family members when the adult supervisor is in the car.

 B) Get Certification of Driver Training Completing

-Your sponsor then will certify that you have completed your 50 practice hours (including 10 hours at night).
+Your sponsor then will certify that you have completed your 50 hours of practice driving (including 10 hours at night).
 Hang on to this certification so you can turn it into the Department of Education after your first 6 months behind the wheel.